ramsha4rasheed-png/DDI_Preditiction-DL-Project/README.md

 # DDI_Preditiction-DL-Project
-DL Project for DDI Prediction using GNN and related architectures
+DL Project for DDI Prediction using GNN and related architectures.
+Added the improvements for semi-warm and cold pairs